postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 Postman is available for Windows 7 and later.

 1. [Download](https://www.postman.com/downloads/) the latest Postman app.
-1. Double-click the `.exe` file to install it.
+1. Select and run the `.exe` file to install Postman.

 > Postman v9.4 is the last version of the Postman app that supports both 32-bit and 64-bit Windows.
 All versions of the Postman app following v9.4 will only work on 64-bit Windows.
 You can continue to use Postman v9.4 and earlier on 32-bit Windows.